opencog/logicmoo_cogserver/README.md

 There are fifteen functions for working with storage or a remote AtomSpace.
 These include opening and closing a connecting, sending and receiving individual Atoms, sending receiving them in bulk, and performing precise, selective queries to get only those Atoms you want.

-The names given below are the  [scheme](https://wiki.opencog.org/w/Scheme "Scheme")  names for these functions; the equivalent C++ and  [python](https://wiki.opencog.org/w/Python "Python")  names are almost the same, using an underscore instead of a dash.
+The names given below are the  [scheme](https://wiki.opencog.org/w/Scheme "Scheme")  names for these functions; the equivalent C++ and  [PROLOG](https://wiki.opencog.org/w/prolog "prolog")  names are almost the same, using an underscore instead of a dash.

 The methods are: